Jason Zucker: Minnesota Wild

-Zucker was drafted in the second round (59th overall) of the 2010 NHL Draft by the Minnesota Wild of the National Hockey League (NHL).
+Zucker was drafted by the Minnesota Wild of the National Hockey League (NHL) in the second round (59th overall) of the 2010 NHL Draft.
 He was the first Nevada-raised draft pick (and, subsequently, player) in NHL history.
 Zucker signed his entry-level contract with the Wild on March 27, 2012.
 He made his NHL debut in a victory against the Florida Panthers on March 29, 2012.
-He scored his first NHL goal against Petr Mrazek on February 17, 2013, in a Wild win over the Detroit Red Wings.
+The 2012–13 NHL season was delayed by the 2012–13 NHL lockout and Zucker was assigned to Minnesota's American Hockey League (AHL) affiliate, the Houston Aeros, where he registered 50 points in 55 games.
+He played in the 2013 AHL All-Star Classic, representing the Aeros.
+Zucker was named to the AHL All-Rookie Team after leading the Aeros in scoring with 24 goals.

-The lockout-shortened 2012–13 NHL season saw Zucker split time between the Minnesota Wild and the Houston Aeros.
-He appeared in 20 regular season games with Minnesota, and played mostly on the team's second line alongside Matt Cullen and Devin Setoguchi.
+Zucker was recalled by Minnesota and appeared in 20 regular season games with Minnesota, playing mostly on the team's second line alongside Matt Cullen and Devin Setoguchi.
+He scored his first NHL goal against Petr Mrázek on February 17, 2013, in a Wild win over the Detroit Red Wings.
 On May 5, 2013, Zucker scored at 2:15 of the extra period to give the Wild a 3–2 victory over the Chicago Blackhawks, to pull within 2–1 in the Western Conference quarterfinal series.
+However, the Blackhawks eliminated the Wild in five games.